Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Family-Friendly Kayaking in Georgia

 Taking kids paddling?
-These spots offer safe, engaging experiences:
+These spots offer safe, engaging experiences that build confidence:

 George L. Smith State Park